 - Respond to the needs of the community and consistently accept the purposes, values, ethics and methods of social work.

-- Personnel are committed to social work education and professional training.
+- Provide a qualified Field Instructor who is committed to social work education and professional training.

 - Accept students as developing social workers and will not use them to meet staffing needs nor withhold appropriate assignments because of student status.

-- To become a field instructor for the MSW Program, individuals are required to have an MSW degree and two (2) years post MSW work experience.
+- MSW Field Instructors are required to have an MSW and two (2) years post degree experience.

-- To become a field instructor for the BSW Program, individuals are required to have either a BSW and two (2) years post degree experience, or an MSW degree.
+- BSW Field Instructors are required to have a BSW and two (2) years post degree experience.